Folks just want to have fun

 John Schmid, a co-developer of the website, writes, “I came across a study in the American Journal of Alzheimer’s Disease and Other Dementia.
 The authors reported that … individuals participating in the study who played Bingo performed significantly better on measures of cognition than participants who did not play.
 Staff members reported increases in alertness and awareness in the test subjects, and this effect lasted for hours after testing was complete.”

 Chestnut Ridge is proud to offer a variety of activities designed to enrich the lives of our residents.
 The art classes, card games and more (including Bingo!) certainly provide opportunities for socialization.
-After all, developing relationships with other residents through these activities is a wonderful benefit of living in an independent living community.
+After all, developing relationships with other residents through these activities is a wonderful benefit of living in a senior living community.